Triumphantly509/Understanding-STP-PortFast-BPDU-Guard-Loop-Guard/README.md

 - To decide which port will be blocked or designated between switch 0 and switch 11.
 - Ask who has the lower root path cost. switch 11 to reach the root bridge, its root path cost is 4, switch 0 root path cost is 8.
-- As a result, Gig 1/0/2 on switch 11 is a Designated port, Gig 1/0/2 on switch 0 is blocked by STP.
+- As a result, Gig 1/0/2 on switch 11 is Designated port, Gig 1/0/2 on switch 0 is blocked by STP.